SarahMeinie/InternshipApp/README.md

 <img src="https://imgur.com/GZ46zUM.png" width="1000">

-Use the Yelp dataset to develop a web application that will make restaurant recommendations.
+In our Recommender we used the Yelp dataset to develop a web application that will make restaurant recommendations.
 The recommendations will be based off of criteria specified by the user.
 This criteria is: Cuisine served at the restaurant, the city that the restaurant is located in, the day and time that the user would like to